The Perils of Writer’s Block

 Don’t laugh!
 I know you wince at the memory of wads of paper thrown in frustration to gather at your son’s feet like so many tumbleweeds.

 Writer’s block.
 It makes the bravest of writers want to race out the door to chase butterflies.
 Shoot, we’ll gladly shovel snow, clean up after the dog, or scrub the toilet if it means not having to engage in a stare-down with that blank page.

-Well, here’s something that just might help!
-It’s a new product in our store–the first in a series of fun little e-books called StoryBuilders.
+Thankfully, here’s something that just might help!
+It’s a series of fun little e-books called StoryBuilders.
 Sometimes, all a child needs to feel inspired is a catchy or clever or silly topic to send her off and running with pencil flying and words racing.
 And that’s what StoryBuilders are all about!